Aerial view of Los Angeles

 Rising insurance costs

-Property management expenses have been on the rise, and insurance costs have seen especially large jumps.
+A variety of property management expenses have been increasing, but insurance costs have seen especially large jumps.

-Multifamily investors can’t avoid premium increases altogether and don’t control whether a property is in a fire or flood zone.
-But staying on top of capital projects that keep a property in good shape can help, Krasinski said.
+Underwriters closely evaluate property maintenance and building systems when setting premiums, so staying on top of capital projects that keep a property in good shape can help, Krasinski said.

-“Insurers will look at how recently you’ve replaced the roof, whether a building has copper or galvanized pipes, or whether the electrical system has been upgraded,” he said.
+“Insurers will look at how recently you’ve replaced the roof, the pipes a building has or whether the electrical system has been upgraded,” he said.
 “It’s about controlling the factors you can.”

-Whether you’re ready for financing or looking to streamline your operations, reach out to our Los Angeles lending and treasury team.
+Whether you’re ready for financing or looking to streamline your operations, reach out to our Los Angeles lending, payments and liquidity team.

 Get in touch